Common Someone who starts an organization. A Founder may or may not also be the Executive Director of an organization. Challenges

 - Burnout is real.
 You can think, strategize and provide better care if you also take time to care for yourself.

-- This gives the staff and board (or for Organizations (formally incorporated or not), which typically provide sanctuary to a smaller scale of residents than other kinds of sanctuaries, typically with a single human overseeing the sanctuary.
-Check out The Microsanctuary Resource Center for more information!, trusted helpers in the community) the chance to experience running of the sanctuary without your presence.
+- This gives the staff and board (or for Microsanctuaries are small scale communities of human and nonhuman (generally “unconventional or farmed”) animal companions, who live together in a chosen shared lifestyle and in commitment to ending the oppression of all beings.
+Microsanctuaries adhere to the notion that no nonhuman member of the community should “serve a purpose.”
+Microsanctuaries can exist in any context: rural, suburban, or urban.
+A microsanctuary can consist of as small a community as one animal and one human caregiver.
+For more information on microsanctuary please refer to the Microsanctuary Resource Center., trusted helpers in the community) the chance to experience running of the sanctuary without your presence.
 Your board and staff need to be able to practice running the sanctuary in case there is a time where you are unable to.
 This also gives everyone the chance to see where organizational and protocols may need improvement.

 - It sets a good example.
 Staff often feel the pressure to consistently sacrifice their own needs in order to care for the residents.
 However, they need breaks and lives outside of the sanctuary as well.
 They’ll be more able to keep working at the sanctuary if they can practice self care.
 Seeing the founder taking care of themself is good leadership, and conversely, staff are less likely to take care of themselves if they never see leadership doing so.